anhailee/SQL_Banking_Credit_Segment_Exploration/README.md

 		OR A.CK_HDTC = B.HDTC_ID
 		OR A.TT_HDTC = B.HDTC_ID)

--- JOIN với bảng Collateral để lấy thông tin về mã TSBĐ
+-- JOIN with Collateral table to get information about TSBĐ code

 --drop table QUYMO_TSBĐ
 SELECT A.*, B.col_ID, B.latest_Value